-Applications & Tools Available on Campus and Online
+Applications and Tools Available on Campus and Online

-- A growing list of DS tools can be found at 400+ Tools & Innovation in Scholarly Communication.
+- A growing list of DS tools can be found at 400+ Tools and Innovation in Scholarly Communication.

-- See ITS's Computing & Software services for ITS supported technology.
+- See ITS's Computing and Software services for ITS supported technology.

 - LMU Build is an LMU digital projects hosting service.

-- See the the library's list of computers and software.
+- See the library's list of computers and software.

-- Tech on 2 (library, 2nd level) lends equipment to faculty, students, and staff.
+- The Circulation Desk (library, Level 1) lends equipment to faculty, students, and staff.